Cuisine of Nice: Local Dishes To Try

 Order a large portion, sprinkle liberally with black pepper, and share with friends.
 With plenty of protein and naturally gluten-free, socca is a great choice if you’re looking for a light meal or snack.

 Where to try it: Tucked away behind Nice’s port, Chez Pipo has been the place to go for une part de socca since 1923.
 Expect to wait for a table: Chez Pipo’s stellar reputation has become one of Nice’s worst-kept secrets among locals and savvy tourists alike.

 Don’t want to sit?
 In Nice, you’ll see street vendors baking socca in sidewalk stalls.
-Pick up a slice to nibble on while you shop the open-air markets.
+You can also pick up a slice to nibble on while you shop in the open-air food markets.

 Make it at home: Socca recipe

 Farcis niçois, also known as les petits farcis, is a dish often mistranslated on menus, much to the bemusement of tourists, who are left wondering what “a plate of stuffs” could possibly be.
 It is in fact a delicious local specialty consisting of baked vegetables—usually peppers, eggplants, courgettes (zucchini) and their flowers, and even onions—stuffed with minced veal and beef, bread crumbs, and vegetables, sometimes topped with a sprinkling of Parmesan cheese.